What Is Endometriosis?

 Recognizing the Symptoms of Endometriosis

-Pain is the most common symptom Specifically, this may include:
+Pelvic pain is the most common symptom of endometriosis.
+You may

 - painful periods